 Often, things really do look better in the morning; you can’t do anything about it right now anyway; and the chances are, that overthinking before bed will not benefit you.

 Beating anxiety and insomnia is possible.
-This World Sleep Day, implement some of the sleep hygiene and self-care tips in this article and see if they help you.
+Try to implement some of the sleep hygiene and self-care tips in this article, and see if they help you.

 Share the importance of sleep with those around you, and be gentle with yourself.
 It can be hard to prioritize relaxation in a culture that’s always telling us to work more, work harder, and work faster.
 But it is vital that we shift this idea and start prioritizing sleep and balance in our lives.